knobs-dials/duppy/README.md

 CONSIDERING:
 * homedir config of permanent rules (for things like "always keep stuff from this dir")

-* IO thread (minor speed gains?)

-* progress bar to give feedback when checking larger files
+* progress bar, to give feedback when checking large files

+* storing a cache with (fullpath,mtime,size,hash(first64kB)) or so in your homedir, for incremental checks can read just that file before they hit the fs tree (storage should be on the order of ~35MB per 100k files, acceptable to most uses)

+* allow hardlinking duplicate files (that are on the same hardlink-supporting filesystem)

 * page-cache-non-clobbering (posix_fadvise(POSIX_FADV_DONTNEED), though it's only in os since py3.3)

-* storing a cache with (fullpath,mtime,size,hash(first64kB)) or so in your homedir, for incremental checks will much less IO, particularly on slowly growing directories (storage should be on the order of ~35MB per 100k files, acceptable for most)

-* hardlink duplicate files that are on the same filesystem

-* rethink the delete and rule logic.

-* --generate-ruleset   interactively generate a rule file based on common patterns in a set of files